groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.fonts/folderfontsource/_index.md

 Returns the hash code for the current  FolderFontSource  object.

 **Returns:**
-int - A hash code for the current  FolderFontSource  object.
+int - a hash code for the current  FolderFontSource  object.
 ### toString() {#toString--}
 ```
 public String toString()